cflinchbaugh/ruby-contact-list/README.md

 Image uploads are handled using CarrierWave, with files stored on Cloudinary.
 Uploaded images are restricted by file type and size using model-level validations.
 The application does not accept or render arbitrary file types, and uploads are not directly exposed or served from the Rails app, further mitigating risk.

+## Deployment

+Deployment is configured via [Render](https://www.render.com) and can be monitored via the [Dashboard](https://dashboard.render.com/).
+It is configured to automatically deploy each to `main` is updated.

+### Deployment Limitations

+Render's free tier does not maintain data across spin downs or deployments, which means it will almost certainly wipe all data between uses.
+This project's primary intent is to demonstrate fullstack skills so this is an acceptable limitation at this time, however inconvenient it may be.

 ## Misc

 When installing a new gem, be sure to run `bundle add <gem>` not `gem install <gem>` or it will not automatically be added to the Gemfile.